Ashu-amsalu/Interactive-Sales-Analytics-Dashboards-in-Tableau/README.md

   ##### Top 10 Customers by Profit
   - Identify the top 10 customers generating the highest profit.
   - Include additional details such as rank, number of orders, current sales, profit, and last order date.
+### Project Workflow
+##### Analyse the requirements
+- Collect customer requirements
+- Choose the write chart
+- Draw the mockups
+- Choose the colour

+##### Build the data source
+- Connect the data
+- Create the data model
+- Check the data type
+- Understand the data

+##### Build the Chart
+- Create a calculated field and test it
+- Build a chart

+  Format
+  - Removing lines and grids
+  - Clean up the  axis and headers
+  - Colouring
+  - Tooltip

+##### Building dashboard
+- Draw mackup for Containers
+-  Build container structure
+-  Put all charts together
+Format
+  - Distribute contents evenly
+  - Format Colour, size and ...etc
+  - Fit "Entire view"
+  - Add legends
+  - Add spacing with both inner and outer padding
+  - Add filters and dynamics
+  - Add icons
 #### License
 This project is licensed under the MIT License, which grants you the freedom to use, modify, and share it, provided that proper credit is given.
 #### About me